Vyral/jan-leasure/_posts/2024-07-18-home-buying-101-inspections-and-appraisals-explained.md

 date: 2024-07-18 07:00:00
 tags:
   - Home Buyer Tips
-excerpt: Learn why inspections and appraisals are a vital step in home buying.
+excerpt: Learn why inspections and appraisals are vital steps in home buying.
 enclosure:
 pullquote: An appraiser's job is to assess the property's market value.
 enclosure_type: video/mp4